 Furthermore, only dog breeds that were recognized by the American and/or the Canadian Kennel Club were tested in the trials.
 As it turns out, Australian Shepherds were popular enough to be tested at least 100 times and recognized by both clubs.

 How Australian Shepherds Performed

 As mentioned, Aussies were the 66th smartest dog breed out of 138 qualifying breeds.
-That’s not exactly “spectacular” but that’s better than most breeds.
+And while that’s not exactly “spectacular,” it’s better than most dog breeds.

-Consequently, they were classified as “average intelligent dogs.”
+Consequently, Australian Shepherds were classified as “average intelligent dogs.”
 This meant that they’re able to learn a new command with just 25 to 40 repetitions.